junechakma/wexford-educare/coursedata.md

 ### **Start Your Business Career Today**

-To learn more about this course and get expert assistance with your application, contact the team at **Blossom Educare**.
+To learn more about this course and get expert assistance with your application, contact the team at **Wexford Educare**.

-**Email us for a free consultation at: info@blossomeducare.co.uk**
+**Email us for a free consultation at: info@wexfordeducare.com**

 BA (Hons) Education Studies
 ---------------------------